 Data about the Digital music market in China

-Tencent’s success also lies in the diversity of its musical catalog, the platform offers music of national singers such as Lu Han or Tao but also international singers like Adele or South Koreans K-pop superstars EXO and BTS.
+Tencent’s success also lies in the diversity of its musical catalog, the platform offers music of national singers such as Lu Han or Tao but also international singers like Adele or South Korean K-pop superstars EXO and BTS.